Home | Event Calendar | What

 I also learned about light pollution.
 I had to prop up our picnic table on it's side to block a neighbors "insecurity" light.

 Still a voracious reader through junior high and high school, I subscribed to science and astronomy magazines and still read many books, but other wonders of the world like cars (17 Volvo's and counting) and, how unusual, girls, caught my attention and I put aside the night sky for a little while.

 After high school I started college and spent a summer working at Mt.
 Rainier National Park where I met my wife, Ellen, who came from a little town in New Mexico named Red River.
 We moved back there and started our life together.
 One night, a story on Astronomy Day came on the news and I related to Ellen that I loved astronomy and used to even have a telescope.
 Ellen remembered her brother was going to build a telescope in high school and that I should give him a call and see what ever happened to it.
 I did.
 The parts to build a 6-inch telescope were still on a shelf in his parents house.
 Within 2 months I had finished building it and rekindled a journey into a love affair with the sky.

 Since then I have upgraded several times to larger and larger scopes until the 24" monster I have now.
-I also work as a National Park Service "Dark" Ranger, teach astronomy at UNM Taos campus, providing public interpretive night sky programs, and am in the process of completing a Natural Resources Management and Sciences degree, as well as having read dozens of books, hundreds of magazines and spent thousands of hours under the stars with my eyes, friends old and new, and telescopes.
+I also work as a National Park Service "Dark" Ranger, I taught astronomy at UNM Taos campus for 10 years, I providing public interpretive night sky programs, as well as having read dozens of books, hundreds of magazines and spent thousands of hours under the stars with my eyes, friends old and new, and telescopes.
 I travel all around the country sharing my love of astronomy with anyone who has an interest in what's "out there".